 Why does water taste better at night?

-The ground is the primary source of water, where water is away from daylight and heat.
-So it can keep its naturality and purity.
-During the nighttime, we can create the ground environment where light and heat are absent.
+We can create a ground environment where light and heat are absent at night.
 Water tastes better at night due to 3 main reasons: thirst, coldness, and saltiness.
 All these reasons are related to each other.

 Coldness